 CQ Researcher — a database that provides access to reports on current public policy issues.
 For each issue, a report includes an overview, historical background, chronology, pro/con feature, and resources for additional research.
 Each report also contains graphics, photos and sidebar features.

-eBook Collection — a searchable database that contains thousands of multidisciplinary e-book titles representing a broad range of academic subject matter, including art, business, education, history, law, mathematics, political science, religion, and science.
+eBook Collection — a searchable database that contains over 205,000 of multidisciplinary e-book titles representing a broad range of academic subject matter, including art, business, education, history, law, mathematics, political science, religion, and science.
 For each title, the database provides access to the full-text of the publication.

 Education Resource Information Center (ERIC) — a database that provides access to education literature and resources.
 It includes information from journals covered by the Current Index of Journals in Education and from non-journal sources covered by the Resources in Education Index.
-The database contains more than 1.3 million records and links to more than 264,000 full-text documents dating back to 1966.
+The database contains more than 1.6 million records and links to nearly 750,000 full-text documents dating back to 1966.

 Ellen G. White Writings — a database that contains the complete published writings of Ellen G. White in several languages.
 It includes books, periodical articles, pamphlets, manuscripts, and more.
 The database also provides access to biographical and reference works on Ellen G. White.
 The publications can be browsed, searched, downloaded, and shared.